marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 yarn add remark-parse remark-wiki-link unist-util-visit-parents
 ```

-We are using ESM - therefore add the `"type": "module"` option to your `package.json` and create a `start` script for running our project.
+We are using [ECMAScript Modules (ESM)](https://www.typescriptlang.org/docs/handbook/esm-node.html), therefore add the `"type": "module"` option to your `package.json` and create a `start` script for running our project:

 ```json
 {